-16.1.1.1 Exceptions

-Recourse under this section does not apply to a sanction imposed on a student as a matter of academic discipline; nor to any admissions decision; nor to a mark assigned on an academic exercise or in a course; nor to issues arising within a course that concern the pedagogical relationship of the instructor and the student, such as the organization of a course, the evaluation of a student's work, or the conduct of instructors.
+16.1.1.1 Exceptions Recourse under this section does not apply to a sanction imposed on a student as a matter of academic discipline; nor to any admissions decision; nor to a mark assigned on an academic exercise or in a course; nor to issues arising within a course that concern the pedagogical relationship of the instructor and the student, such as the organization of a course, the evaluation of a student's work, or the conduct of instructors.

-- 16.1.2 Standard.
-The standard of review is reasonableness. - 16.1.3 Guiding Principles.
+16.1.2 Standard.
+The standard of review is reasonableness.

+16.1.3 Guiding Principles.
 The implementation of all appeals shall be informed by the principles identified in the policy document of the Governing Council of the University of Toronto entitled "Guidelines for academic appeals within divisions," which is available from the website of Governing Council.
 These principles may be summarized as (a) diversity, equity, and accommodation; (b) consistency; (c) flexibility; (d) transparency and timeliness; (e) fairness and confidentiality; (f) the goal of academic excellence.
 Deadlines defined in this section may be adjusted to accommodate the particular circumstances of the appeal and to avoid inappropriate prejudice to the student, the college or colleges involved, and the TST.
-The student may raise matters of concern at any time during the process of appeal without fear of disadvantage. - 16.1.3.1 Timely resolution.
+The student may raise matters of concern at any time during the process of appeal without fear of disadvantage.

+16.1.3.1 Timely resolution.
 All parties involved in an appeal have the right to expect timely progress of an appeal through its several stages and a timely resolution.
 Accordingly, students, faculty members, administrative bodies and any others involved in an appeal have a responsibility to be aware of the pertinent timelines and to respond appropriately.
 Where warranted by particular circumstances, however, the TST Registrar has the authority to waive or extend deadlines.
-The TST Registrar may consult with the TST Director. - 16.1.3.2 Confidentiality.
+The TST Registrar may consult with the TST Director.

+16.1.3.2 Confidentiality.
 Students are assured that throughout the process they can raise matters of proper concern to them without fear of disadvantage and in the knowledge that privacy and confidentiality will be appropriately respected.
 Documentation and other evidence related to the appeal are confidential, meaning that only those persons have access who require it for the performance of their duties in respect of the appeal.

-16.2 Channels of Recourse
+16.2 Channels of Recourse 16.2.1 Steps

-16.2.1 Steps

-Matter Step 1: Informal Step 2: Step 3: TST Step 4: U of T

-Resolution College Appeal Appeal Appeal

-Success or failure BD Director or College of the Academic U of T Governing

-in meeting an Program student Appeals Council - for

-academic Director of the Committee of the students in U of

-standard or other student's BDC T conjoint

-academic program programs

-requirement of

-the college or the

-TST

-Course Marking Instructor of the College of the Academic U of T Governing

-(see 11.4) course instructor Appeals Council - for

-Committee of the students in U of

-BDC T conjoint

-programs

-Application of an DD Dimenton on Callaga afalas A II of T Committee

-Application of an BD Director or College of the student Academic U of T Governing Council - for

-academic Program Student Appeals

-regulation Director of the Committee of the students in U of

-student's BDC T conjoint

-program programs
+Matter Step 1: Informal Resolution Step 2: College Appeal Step 3: TST Appeal Step 4: U of T Appeal Success or failure in meeting an academic standard or other academic requirement of the college or the TST BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Course Marking (see 11.4) Instructor of the course College of the instructor Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs Application of an academic regulation BD Director or Program Director of the student's program College of the student Academic Appeals Committee of the BDC U of T Governing Council - for students in U of T conjoint programs